texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/technical-design.md

 ## Section 3.1 - Architecture

-Items in this category involve student created architecture projects in which students created projects using
+Items in this category involve student created architecture projects in which students created projects using traditional drafting or modern computer aided design standards, practices, and methods.

 ### Free Hand Sketching